 Registration is NOW OPEN!
 With this year’s hybrid event we will have TWO registration options – In-Person Registration and Virtual Registration.
 Registration will be first-come, first-serve.
 More details about each of these can be found below.

 We can’t wait to see you again!
 Join us in-person this year for our re-engagement with our in-person conference experience.
 In-person registrants will be able to attend field sessions (no transportation provided, caravan or carpool-at-will this year) exploring some key nearby natural areas where TMNs work.
 All technical sessions are available for in-person registrants to attend.
 In-person full conference registration will also include all meals Thursday evening through Sunday breakfast with ample breaks and snacks throughout (Thursday dinner, Friday breakfast, lunch and dinner; Saturday breakfast, lunch and dinner; & Sunday breakfast).
-Registrants will also receive a registration swag bag catered to onsite learning.
 All registrations also include full access to the Virtual Attendee Hub conference website & app, recordings of all technical sessions for up to 6 months post-event and Annual Meeting contests, app games and session chat.
 Lodging is not included in the registration prices. *will be limited to 400 total participants on site each day.

 Early Registration – Closes August 31st